Harnessing Embodied Agents: Runtime Governance for Policy-Constrained Execution: Experiments

 \subsubsection{Frank Assessment of Weak Metrics}

 Three metrics deserve candid discussion. \textbf{(1)~RVDR at 61.3\%} means 38.7\% of runtime violations go undetected.
 This is a direct consequence of the watcher's probabilistic detection model: detection succeeds with probability equal to the environment sensitivity parameter, so violations in lower-sensitivity environments (e.g., \emph{sim-relaxed} at 0.3, \emph{test-audit} at 0.5) are frequently missed.
-This is by design---higher sensitivity increases false alarms in permissive environments---but it represents a fundamental sensitivity--specificity trade-off rather than a framework limitation that can be trivially eliminated.
-Adaptive sensitivity scheduling or multi-signal fusion would improve RVDR but at the cost of additional system complexity. \textbf{(2)~RBSR at 54.1\%} reflects that not all capabilities support rollback (e.g., \emph{inspect\_area} has no reversible state), and even rollback-capable capabilities have stochastic success rates (88--92\% per attempt).
-In a physical system, rollback failure often means the arm cannot return to a safe pose, which is a known hard problem in manipulation recovery. \textbf{(3)~Human proximity detection at 24.2\%} is the weakest result and stems from a structural cause: proximity monitoring activates only in the \emph{human-shared} profile (sensitivity~$>0.7$), which accounts for roughly one-third of the test distribution.
+This is by design (higher sensitivity increases false alarms in permissive environments), but it reflects a fundamental sensitivity--specificity trade-off rather than a framework limitation that can be trivially eliminated.
+Section~\ref{subsec:sensitivity} presents a sensitivity sweep that characterizes this trade-off across the full $[0, 1]$ range.
+Adaptive sensitivity scheduling or multi-signal fusion would improve RVDR but at the cost of additional system complexity. \textbf{(2)~RBSR at 53.3\%} reflects that not all capabilities support rollback (e.g., \emph{inspect\_area} has no reversible state), and even rollback-capable capabilities have stochastic success rates (88--92\% per attempt).
+In a physical system, rollback failure often means the arm cannot return to a safe pose, which is a known hard problem in manipulation recovery. \textbf{(3)~Human proximity detection at 24.8\%} is the weakest result and stems from a structural cause: proximity monitoring activates only in the \emph{human-shared} profile (sensitivity~$>0.7$), which accounts for roughly one-third of the test distribution.
 In non-shared environments, this signal is intentionally suppressed.
 We acknowledge this as a limitation of profile-based gating and view it as a calibration challenge.